 We also publish an on-line arts directory, an excellent resource for anyone in the community wanting to connect with someone in the arts and culture sector.
 It is also a significant promotional tool for all the visual, dramatic, and musical artists in our membership.

 To non-profit community arts groups, we offer networking to promote partnership opportunities and professional development seminars.
-We are also a resource for group members to publicize plays, concerts, museum exhibits, stage shows, etc. through our community calendars and to help find space for rehearsals and performances through our space directory.
-In our communications hub we share resources with our members and look for opportunities to facilitate their needs, encouraging cross-pollination and efficiencies.
+We are also a resource for group members to publicize plays, concerts, museum exhibits, stage shows, etc. through our arts event calendar and to help find space for rehearsals and performances through our space directory.

 The Oakville Arts Council advocates for arts funding from the Town of Oakville and is a resource to the arts community through convening the municipal Cultural Grants Committee to make recommendations for the distribution of grant money.